 Q: Does OSU participate in the Yellow Ribbon program?

 A: Yes!
-If you are an undergraduate student seeking your first bachelor's degree and receiving Chapter 33 benefitsl at the 100% rate you may be eligible for the Yellow Ribbon Program.
+If you are assessed non-resident tuition at OSU and receive Chapter 33 benefits at the 100% rate, you may be eligible for the Yellow Ribbon Program.
+Yellow Ribbon is available to off-set the difference between non-resident and resident tuition only and is not applied to summer term courses or E-campus courses because students are not charged non-resident tuition for these courses.
 For more information, please visit the United States Department of Veterans Affairs Yellow Ribbon webpage.

 In some cases, nonresident students may benefit more from certain tuition programs instead of using the Yellow Ribbon program.
 Learn more about in-state residency for service members and scroll down on that same page to learn about the federal Veterans Access, Choice, and Accountability Act.
 You can learn about state tuition programs here.